JennMartinez/Project1/README.md

 Jenn Martinez, Michael Navid, Sergio Di Martino

 ## Project Description
 Our app is a food and alcohol delivery service.
-It will use a MapQuest API to find local grocery stores or liquor stores, and
+It will use a MapQuest API to find local grocery stores or liquor stores, and contact a delivery driver to complete the transaction.

 ## APIs to be used
 + MapQuest